 Equity Linked Notes will not represent a claim against or an investment in any Security Issuer or DR Security Issuer and Noteholders will not have any right of recourse under the Notes to any such company or the Underlying Securities or Underlying DR Securities.
 The Notes are not in any way sponsored, endorsed or promoted by any Security Issuer or DR Security Issuer and such companies have no obligation to take into account the consequences of their actions for any Noteholders.
-Accordingly, the Security Issuer or DR Security Issuer or DR Security Issuer and such companies or Underlying DR Securities without regard to the interests of the purchasers of the Notes, and any of these actions could adversely affect the market value of the Notes.
+Accordingly, the Security Issuer or DR Security Issuer or DR Security Issuer or Security Issuer or DR Security Issuer of the interests of the purchasers of the Notes, and any of these actions could adversely affect the market value of the Notes.